-It is also a good idea for both you and the person with cancer to talk to any professionals who might help you navigate potential financial difficulties: your banker, your financial advisor, or even a social worker.
+It is also a good idea for both you and the person with cancer to talk to any professionals who might help you navigate potential financial difficulties: your banker, your financial advisor, and a social worker.
+If the person with cancer is a Veteran, it is important to explore what Veteran benefits might be available to support them with the county Veteran Services Officer (VSO).
 These meetings will help ensure that you understand how you might meet some of these unexpected financial needs through use of retirement benefits, governmental programs, or other means.
 Having these conversations soon after diagnosis, instead of waiting until you are in the middle of a monetary crisis, can bring peace of mind to the person with cancer and his or her caregivers, including yourself.

 Following a lung cancer diagnosis, one of the first things you should do financially is help the person with cancer to closely review any insurance policies he or she might have, to understand what is covered.
-Pay special attention to deductibles, co-pays, and the out-of-pocket maximum outlined in the policy.
+Pay special attention to deductibles, co-pays, and the out-of- pocket maximum outlined in the policy.
 Unless you both have a lot of experience or background with complex insurance documents, you may want to request that the insurance provider connect you with a case manager who can explain benefits and address any outstanding concerns.